UACOMTucson/MedDocs/docs/MedLearn_Societies.md

 ##Clinical Labs
-* Clinical labs for the entire academic year are entered into MedLearn at the beginning of the academic year and are available to view under the “Clinical Labs” link in the Societies navigation bar.
+Clinical labs for the entire academic year are entered into MedLearn at the beginning of the year and are available to view under the “Clinical Labs” link in the Societies navigation bar.

-* For each lab, your mentor will note whether you were prepared for the lab and can add additional comments for you.
+For each lab, your mentor will note whether you were prepared for the lab and may enter any additional comments they have.

 ##History & Physical